-With over 150 million active monthly users on its shopping app, Amazon is truly colossal.
+Amazon is truly colossal, with over 150 million active monthly users on its shopping app.
 Plus, small businesses sell 4,000 items every minute on Amazon.

-But, as a dropshipper, you might feel apprehensive selling on Amazon.
-As an independent platform, it has its own rules, algorithms, and unique customer behavior.
+But, as a dropshipper, you might feel apprehensive about selling on Amazon.
+Because it's an independent platform, it has its own rules, algorithms, and unique customer behavior.
 To top that off, Amazon can cut into dropshipping profits and introduce you to a slew of competitors.

 Amazon is far from perfect, but it’s still a powerful source of revenue for dropshippers who master the art of Amazon optimization.
-Sell more products on Amazon in 2020 by following these 10 cardinal rules.
+Sell more products on Amazon in 2023 by following these 11 rules.

 You’ve probably heard this tip before, but that’s because it’s so important.
-If you wrote your product pages 6 months ago and haven’t looked at them since, now’s the time to reevaluate.
+If you wrote your product details pages six months ago and haven’t looked at them since then, now is the time to reevaluate.

 Amazon is a product search engine, and that means you can optimize almost every aspect of your product page.